siondawson/milestone-project-4/readme.md

 As there are many templates associated with allauth.
 Some styling was added on an ongoing basis.
 Some testing screenshots show unstyled buttons.
 These were corrected as I went, rather than pushing to github and deploying on heroku again.

+# Validation

+## Python Linter

+All python files were checked with the code institue python linter.
+Three line too long issues were left in place in webhook_handler.py for personal ease of reading as lines were only 1 character too long.

+All other other files pass linting with no issues.
+Screen shots are available in this projects repository.